mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

   streamingProvider: StreamingProvider.StreamingProviders
 )
 ```
+We created enums for Streaming providers.
+We can then provide the enum in the case class field.
+We are using Scala 2 enums as there is no support yet for Scala 3.

-Now, let's create the mapping table for slick as:
+Now, let's create the mapping table for slick.
+We are going to use the same format for creating the slick table by extending with _Table_ and implementing the `*` method for mapping.

 ```scala
 class StreamingProviderMappingTable(tag: Tag)
     extends Table[StreamingProviderMapping](tag, "StreamingProviderMapping") {